omarrsamy/omarrsamy/README.md

 - 👋 Hi, I’m @omarrsamy
 - 👀 I’m interested in Testing, evaluation, and perception abilities, as well as strong attention to small details for accurately identifying all problems and bugs quickly and effectively.
-- 🌱 I’m currently learning software Quality Control Engieneering
+- 🌱 I’m currently learning software Quality Control Engineering
 - 📫 How to reach me :
                         • LinkedIn: https://www.linkedin.com/in/omar-samii-57833b190/
                         • Facebook: https://www.facebook.com/omar.samy.500